"I've been knocked down a lot. And I've learned you can't stay down. You've got to get up."

 For many, such devastating loss might have ended a political career before it truly began.
 For Biden, it became a pivotal moment that would define his identity and deepen his capacity for empathy in ways that theory cannot teach.

-Biden was sworn into the Senate at his sons' hospital bedside and began commuting daily from Delaware to Washington by train—a practice he would continue for 36 years—to be present for his boys each morning and night.
+Biden was sworn into the Senate at his sons' hospital bedside.
+He then commuted daily from Delaware to Washington by train for 36 years so he could be present for his boys each morning and night.
 This commitment to family amid professional demands reflects the Type 2's prioritization of relationship over ambition.

 "There will come a day... when the thought of your son or daughter brings a smile to your lips before it brings a tear to your eye.
 That's how you know you're going to make it."